-kg-1 [O2] and $13.4 \pm 3.6 \,\mu\text{mol}$ kg-1 [NO3-] in the Indian Ocean.
-The differences in [O2] between Carter et al. (2021) and the current study are on the same order as the difference between currently observed oxygen and the saturation value, potentially introducing biases that would impact interpretation of interior ocean processes.
 Comparison between the results of Carter et al. (2021) and the current study is limited by the lack of density information from the Carter et al. (2021) results, so it is unclear whether the possible bias between these results is meaningful or an artifact of interpretation.

 The relative properties of Pacific and Indian formation regions can be broadly interpreted using the property and density relationship described in Figure 3 as differences in mixing fraction of TW and AAIW/CDW in SAMW formation.
 The Indian SAMW formation region, which is located further north than the formation region in the Pacific, displays a greater influence of TW coming from the subtropics with higher temperatures and lower nutrients and carbon, whereas the Pacific SAMW formation region has a greater influence of upwelled deep water, with high carbon and nutrients, and cold temperatures.
 Oxygen concentrations follow the north-south temperature gradient, as oxygen air-sea exchange is fast relative to that of CO2, allowing the mixed layer to come close to solubility equilibrium with the atmosphere rather than being controlled by the initial [O2] of the mixing water masses.
-The interpretation that preformed biogeochemical properties are dependent on the mixing fraction is consistent with our physical understanding of how mode waters form in these two regions.
-An early analysis of the Southern Ocean State Estimate found SAMW forming in the Indian Ocean to have a greater fraction of volume transformed from the lighter (TW) waters than the Pacific (Cerovečki and Mazloff 2016).
-The difference between the mean SAMW biogeochemical properties in the Indian and Pacific regions shown in Figure 3a indicates that, at a minimum, properties of newly formed SAMW will change depending on the relative volumes of water formed in each SAMW formation region or within different density classes in a region.
-This may be critical for projection of future Southern Ocean conditions as the predicted poleward intensification of Southern Ocean winds may impact mode water subduction rates differently in the Indian and Pacific formation regions (Downes et al. 2017).
-While we now have sufficient data to describe the mean SAMW formation properties in the Pacific and Indian Oceans, these basin-wide averages likely mask the intra-basin differences documented for the physical properties, but observational coverage alone is of insufficient density to convincingly explore intra-basin biogeochemical differences.
+This interpretation that preformed biogeochemical properties are dependent on the mixing fraction is consistent with our physical understanding of how mode waters form in these two regions.
+An early analysis of the Southern Ocean State Estimate found SAMW forming in the Indian Ocean to have a greater fraction of volume transformed from the lighter (TW) waters than the SAMW forming in the Pacific (Cerovečki and Mazloff 2016).
+Using data from biogeochemical Argo floats, Fernández Castro et al. (2022) similarly documented the influence of salty, nutrient-poor subtropical waters on SAMW formation properties which decreases from the Indian to Pacific regions and is an important factor influencing the pre-formed nutrient content of SAMW.

+The difference between the mean SAMW biogeochemical properties in the Indian and Pacific regions shown in Figure 3a indicates that, at a minimum, properties of newly formed SAMW will change depending on the relative volumes of water formed in the Pacific and Indian SAMW formation regions or within different density classes in the eastern and western areas of each region.
+During the Argo time period in both the Indian and Pacific sectors of the Southern Ocean, the SAMW volume trends showed a two-layer density structure, with an upper layer volume increase and a lower layer volume decrease (Kolodziejczyk et al. 2019; Portela et al. 2020).
+The large range of properties within the SAMW density range in each of these two ocean sectors, shown in Figure 3, suggests that this SAMW volume variability is likely accompanied by similar variability of biogeochemical properties.
+Understanding the link between the density of SAMW formed and the impact on subducted biogeochemical properties may be critical for projection of future Southern Ocean conditions as the predicted poleward intensification of Southern Ocean winds may impact mode water subduction rates differently in the Indian and Pacific formation regions (Downes et al. 2017).
+While we now have sufficient data to describe the mean SAMW formation properties in the Pacific and Indian Oceans, these basin-wide averages likely mask the intra-basin differences and longer-term variability documented for the physical properties.
+Current observational coverage alone is of insufficient density and length to convincingly explore intra-basin biogeochemical differences.

-3.2 Oxygen and carbon dioxide saturation at the time of formation
+3.2.
+Oxygen saturation during formation